-We work with organisations in several international locations for our Global consulting subjects.
+If outside of Australia we do support projects via our Global Business Practicum and our Global Management Consulting subjects.
 Please contact us to learn when our students will next be in your region.
-Students similar to our local/Australia based program travel and take part in consulting projects for an intensive 2-week period.
+Students, similar to our local/Australia-based program travel and take part in consulting projects for an intensive 2-week period.

 Can the project team implement their recommendations?

 The project team are there to develop the strategy, conduct relevant analysis, benchmark or make recommendations in relation to your challenge.
 Many organisations then operationalise the strategy, either using their internal team or by hiring interns.

 Can I hire students that completed the consulting project?